-There’s a ton of great research out there on the numerous benefits of sleep, so let’s check out some of them.
+There’s a ton of great research out there on the numerous benefits of sleep, so let’s check out the latest and greatest info.

 If you always find yourself reaching for coffee or other caffeinated drinks, then it could be your body’s way of telling you that you need to get more sleep.
 When you don’t get enough sleep then it just follows that you will be constantly tired and fatigued.

 It’s pretty easy to see how this can have a major negative impact on your muscle building workouts when you’re looking to add and shape all that lean muscle mass you’re getting as the result of your workouts, your diet, and the muscle building supplements you’re taking.